jim-moser/zf2-validators-empty-or/README.md

 	<dt>jim-moser/zf2-validators-empty-or-plugin</dt>
 	<dd>
 		<p>This package adds a Module.php file and configuration file which are
-		used to add configuration for the Zend Framework 2 validator plugin manager.
+		used to add configuration for the Laminas Framework 2 validator plugin manager.
 This configuration allows the plugin manager to return instances of the EmptyValidator, OrChain, and VerboseOrChain validators given strings containing their names.</p>

 		<p>Depends directly on jim-moser/zf2-validators-empty-or and
-		zendframework/zendframework (all of Zend Framework 2).</p>
+		laminas/laminas-modulemanager.</p>
 	</dd>
 	<dt>jim-moser/zf2-validators-empty-or-plugin-test</dt>
 	<dd><p>Package containing framework integration tests for